 Above All, Use a VPN

 If you read this site regularly, you’ve probably heard about Virtual Private Networks (VPNs).
-In case you haven’t, VPNs secure and encrypt your Internet connection, so hackers can’t see your information or online activity.
-VPNs are a necessity for keeping your information safe while traveling — to free you from the headache of picking one, I’d start by checking out Tunnelbear and VyprVPN.
+In case you haven’t, VPNs secure and encrypt your internet connection, so hackers can’t see your information or online activity.
+VPNs are a necessity for keeping your information safe while traveling.
+We use and recommend ProtonVPN.

 Secure Your Web Browsing

-Instead of manually adding HTTPS before every website, you can do it automatically by downloading a browser plugin.
-HTTPS Everywhere and Use HTTPS are good options.
+Instead of manually adding HTTPS before every website, you can do it automatically by downloading a browser plugin like HTTPS Everywhere.
 Doing this adds a useful layer of protection, but it’s not foolproof — while secure SSL connections are becoming more common, they’re not guaranteed on every site.

 It’ll take less time to set up many of these safety measures than it took to read this article.
 Follow these tips, backup your data regularly, clean up your devices when you return from your trip, and relax in the knowledge your personal information is now a whole lot safer.